National Suicide and Self-Harm Monitoring System

 - Who needs to access the Portal.

-The Commission established a Portal Working Group to develop guidelines for making decisions about who can access the Portal, what data should be in the Portal and for what reason.
+The National Suicide Prevention Office established a Portal Working Group to develop guidelines for making decisions about who can access the Portal, what data should be in the Portal and for what reason.
 The guidelines were delivered by the working group to the AIHW in December 2021.
-Contributing to the development of the Portal werethe members of the suicide monitoring system’s Expert Advisory Group and people with lived experience of suicide.
+Contributing to the development of the Portal were the members of the suicide monitoring system’s Expert Advisory Group and people with lived experience of suicide.

-To ensure the suicide monitoring system continues to inform improvements in both community awareness and prevention of suicide and self-harm, the Commission led the development of a set of principles to guide the decisions about what data is included in the system and how it is accessed.
+To ensure the suicide monitoring system continues to inform improvements in both community awareness and prevention of suicide and self-harm, the National Suicide Prevention Office led the development of a set of principles to guide the decisions about what data is included in the system and how it is accessed.
 The principles were co-developed with input from the Expert Advisory Group and people with lived experience of suicide.
 For more information see Principles for the system.

 People with a lived experience, including those who have attempted suicide, those bereaved by suicide or affected by suicide, have a valuable, unique, and legitimate role in suicide prevention.

-The Commission has established a Lived Experience Working Group to support the suicide monitoring system.
+The National Suicide Prevention Office lead a Lived Experience Working Group to support the suicide monitoring system.
 Members of this group play an important role in the development and presentation of the data on the website, the development of the Portal, and will continue to provide critical insights into how we can improve the suicide monitoring system to better prevent suicide in Australia.

 Here are a couple of our Lived Experience working group members talking about their contributions to the development of the suicide monitoring system.